cainesu/cainesu/README.md

 - 👀 I’m interested in python and Data analysis using SQL
 - 🌱 I’m currently learning python and SQL
 - 💞️ I’m looking to collaborate on bioinformatics project that's good beginner projects
-- 📫 Please shoot me an email if you are intersted. szuchisu@gmail.com
+- 📫 Please shoot me an email if you are intersted in collaboration. szuchisu@gmail.com

 <!---
 cainesu/cainesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.